Gramony/Gramony/README.md

 _This project is a hobby project and is not affiliated with either Telegram or Huawei._

+**NEWS: Starting from 2nd Dec, 2024, [出境易](https://appgallery.huawei.com/app/detail?id=com.easy.hmos.abroad) provides a full-featured environment to download and use Android Apps.
+You can use the official Telegram client inside it's Android container.**

 ## Branches

 - The `main` branch contains the latest most stable version of Homogram, though it may not be the most feature-rich, it